Sachintha-dev/Data-Structures/README.md

 - Address of the next node in to the list

-Each node reference the next node that's why we refer the structure as linked list because these nodes are link together we call first node ass head and last node as tail.
+Each node reference the next node that's why we refer the structure as linked list because these nodes are link together we call first node as head and last node as tail.
 Nodes are the link list are can be all over the memory they may not be exactly next after each other that's why we each node need to keep reference next to each node
 <img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/gq/2013/03/Linkedlist.png" alt="Linked list">